bennewton999/bennewton999.github.io/index.md

 title: "Posts"
 ---

 Hi, I'm Ben Newton, and I'm a Front End Engineer.
-I'm lucky enought to be the lead developer at [Worldmedia Interactive][0], a full service media agency in Miami.
-There, I get to work with a bunch of great designers.
+I'm lucky enough to be the lead developer at [Worldmedia Interactive][0], a full service media agency in Miami, where I get to work with a [plethora][17] of great designers.
 See some of our work below.
 I also do freelance work.
 If you have a project you would like to discuss, [contact me](/about).

 ##Projects I've worked on at Worldmedia Interactive